Magnus Rosén

-Klas Magnus Rosén is a Swedish musician, born 1963 in Gothenburg.
+Klas Magnus Rosén (born 1963 in Gothenburg) is a Swedish musician.
 He was the bassist of Swedish band HammerFall from 1997 to 2007.

 Magnus Rosén started to play bass when he was 15 years old. after playing bass for three years he went on his first tour with the band Kung Sune.
 After the tour he moved to Los Angeles, where he played in many bands.
 Returning to Sweden he joined Billionaires Boys Club, where his future HammerFall bandmate, Anders Johansson, played drums.
 The band also featured ex-Accept guitarist Jörg Fischer and Yngwie Malmsteen's onetime vocalists Mark Boals and Göran Edman.

 Magnus is also a solo bassist, and recorded several albums of solo material.
 He occasionally does solo tours in South America, where he donates the profits to charity.

 In 2007 Magnus left Hammerfall to focus on his own projects.

 In 2008 Rosén was a member of the X-World 5.
 The group consisted of producer/composer Stefan "Big Swede" Svensson, Andy LaRocque, Reeves Gabrels and Nils K. Rue.
 Together they recorded one experimental album, called New Universal Order.

 In November 2009, Magnus joined ex-Stratovarius guitarist Timo Tolkki's new band Revolution Renaissance.

 Rosén played with Black Sabbath vocalist Tony Martin's live band, Tony Martin's Headless Cross.
 The band played their debut show on 27 July 2012 at The Asylum in Birmingham, UK.